 Once all of the tiles have been placed in a particular assignment, it is considered a possible solution.
 The process of adding new tiles continues until a possible solution has the lowest cost.
 At this point, the search is terminated and the optimal solution is recorded.

-Our algorithm has been able to assign protein sequences than 50 amino acids.
-This was made possible the 100filtering provides.
+Our algorithm has been able to assign protein sequences to more than than 50 amino acids.
+This was made possible by the 100-fold increase in speed that filtering provides.
 Research is ongoing as we work toward assigning larger protein sequences.

 [1] B. Alipanahi, X. Gao, E. Karakoc, S. Li, F. Balbach, G. Feng, L. Donaldson, and M. Li (2011).
 Error tolerant NMR backbone resonance assignment and automated structure generation.
 J Bioinform Comput Biol 9, 15-41.